 Stigmata was one of a host of films that came out around the same time concerning themselves with Catholicism.
 Others included Desecration (1999), The Divine Ryans (1999), Kevin Smith’s Dogma (1999), The Third Miracle (1999), A Twist of Faith (1999), Bless the Child (2000), Lost Souls (2000) and The Body (2001), as well as the successful re-release of The Exorcist in 2000.

 Director Rupert Wainwright had previously made his feature film debut with the children’s film Blank Check (1994).
-Wainwright stayed with genre material and went onto direct the disastrous remake of The Fog (2005).
-For a number of years, he has been planning Waco based on the true story of the Branch Davidian cult.
+Wainwright stayed with genre material and went onto direct the disastrous remake of The Fog (2005) and has not made a film since.